Controlling relationship cardinality. Power BI desktop series

 This article presents a way to evaluate relationship cardinality.
 This post gives insight on how to validate relationships between tables and reason about the relationships and data to use in the model.

-Once Power BI Desktop chooses the key columns for relationships it is required to know the cardinality of the predicted relationships.
-Here the data is scanned and matched against two tables and when duplicates are found in either of the tables the cardinality is raised.
-Note that it is happening regardless of what relationships are actually created in the data store.
+Once Power BI Desktop chooses the key columns for relationships, it is required to know the cardinality of the predicted relationships.
+Here, the data is scanned and matched against two tables, and when duplicates are found in either of the tables, the cardinality is raised.
+Note that it happens regardless of what relationships are created in the data store.

-A one-to-many relationship is the most common and Power BI handles it quite well if enough data stored in the tables provide proof that it is the case.
+A one-to-many relationship is the most common, and Power BI handles it quite well if enough data stored in the tables proves it is the case.
 It is also the default cardinality.

-This might be exactly what we want but quite often the data in the table might not necessarily reflect a real-world relationship.
-From the company and contact data we can reason about a single company having a single contact however it would be very reasonable to establish a one-to-many relationship instead.
-The default behaviour considerably complicates verifying the model after loading sample data and might cause unforeseeable changes to the relationships when new data is loaded.
+This might be exactly what we want, but the data in the table often might not necessarily reflect a real-world relationship.
+From the company and contact data, we can reason about a single company having a single contact; however, it would be very reasonable to establish a one-to-many relationship instead.
+The default behaviour considerably complicates verifying the model after loading sample data and might cause unforeseeable relationship changes when new data is loaded.

 The most serious issue, however, is that reloading the data doesn’t fix the relationship.
 It prohibits further data loads.
-The tables would need to then be removed from the model and added again.
+The tables would need to be removed from the model and added again.
 A one-to-one relationship has also defaulted for tables that have foreign keys in the data source and are empty.
-For those without a relationship in the database Power BI won’t establish a relationship and further loads with valid data won’t create the relationship.
+For those without a relationship in the database, Power BI won’t establish a relationship, and further loads with valid data won’t create the relationship.

 It is also safe to avoid one-to-one relationships as they don’t play well in the relational model.
-They usually are either an extension of an already existing table or they duplicate data from some other table and can be connected in some other location in the graph.
-There are cases where these tables actually only temporarily express a one-to-one relationship and further development will extend this relationship.
-If it is safe to interpret the data as related to many it would be advisable to do so.
+They usually are either an extension of an already existing table or they duplicate data from some other table and can be connected in some different location in the graph.
+In some cases, these tables only temporarily express a one-to-one relationship, and further development will extend this relationship.
+If it is safe to interpret the data as related to many, it would be advisable to do so.